tavikano/acmeshield/README.md

 Port Configuration
 ```
-To Configure the listening port, update line 11 of the acmeproxy.go file to the desired port number.
+To Configure the listening port, update line 11 of the acmeshield.go file to the desired port number.
 ```

 ## Authors